clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 *TBD: a picture to demonstrate*

 Unlike some other languages and runtimes (for example, Haskell), Clojure *will not prevent you from doing I/O in transactions*.
-It is a matter of discipline on the programmer's part.
-It does provide a helper function, though: `clojure.core/io!`.
-It will raise an exception if there is an STM transaction running and has no effect otherwise.
+It is left as a matter of discipline on the programmer's part.
+It does provide a helper function, though: `clojure.core/io!` will raise an exception if there is an STM transaction running and has no effect otherwise.

 First, an example with pure code: